 IC Markets, unlike Plus500, also have a range of educational tools available including glossary terms, webinars, video tutorials and tips for starting in trading.
 Plus500 would benefit greatly by introducing such a feature.

 Lastly, it is worth noting that both brokers have a demo account available that is free for use.
 While some brokers limit the features available or the time the account can be used, both IC Markets and Plus500 provide no restrictions with the demo accounts.

 You have access to a more extensive range of customer service tools with IC Markets along with a useful education library that can help you grow your trading skills.
 For this reason, we recommend IC Markets if excellent customer service is important to you.

 Only Plus500 have a joining bonus program.
 Plus500 offer a first deposit bonus program.
 The larger your first deposit is, the larger the bonus reward will be.
 You will need to earn a set amount of trader points to claim the deposit bonus.

 As only Plus500 offer a joining bonus, we recommend Plus500.

 Fees may be levied by your payment issuer.
 Fees will occur in the following instances:

-Withdrawal process time is 3-7 days depending on the payment method.
+The withdrawal process time is 3-7 days depending on the payment method.
 This is noticeably slower than IC Markets.

 You will need to determine what your preferred method for trading is and investigate if the broker offers this method for funding.
-If you require fast deposit and withdrawal you may prefer IC Markets.
-Plus500 however do offer a wider range of payment merchants.
+If you require fast deposit and withdrawal, you may prefer IC Markets.
+Plus500 however does offer a wider range of payment merchants.
 If you want to learn more about the advantages of Plus500, you can check our comparison with other forex brokers including IG Markets.